opengisch/QgisModelBaker-docs/en/user-guide.rst

 Set the database name.
 The database should exist already.

 **7. Database Schema**
 Set the database schema where you want to import data from the XTF file.
 Normally, you would import data into existing schemas, but you could also import your data into new schemas.
 In the former case, your data are expected to follow the model with which the existing schema was generated, otherwise errors may occur.
-In the latter case, a new schema will be generated with default parameters given by Project Generator and from previous sessions (if you have run Generate before).
+In the latter case, a new schema will be generated with default parameters given by Model Baker and from previous sessions (if you have run Generate before).

 **8. Database User**
 Set the user to access the database.